bcgov/nr-openmetadata/README.md

 ```

 ## Deploying to OpenShift
-To deploy to OpenShift, using OC commands make sure Helm cli is installed on your local machine.
+To deploy to OpenShift, use OC commands and make sure Helm cli is installed on your local machine.
 ```
 brew install helm
 ```